 An exegetical and theological examination of the books of the Old Testament Apocrypha and Pseudepigrapha and their relation to the Old Testament canon.
-Offered Every Summer Term
+Offered Every Summer Term instructor.
+Offered Every Summer Term as an Intensive Course

 BI 5314 Biblical Aramaic